dgarro/azPim/README.md

 ### Notes

-* This extension saves authentication tokens and data to session storage.
+* This extension saves authentication tokens in extension memory